 The proposed ban on PoW consensus mechanisms was part of a massive draft bill in the EU, the Markets in Crypto Assets (MiCA) legislation, introduced in 2020 in order to streamline Bitcoin and crypto regulation by establishing a framework across the continent.
 The bill would have placed Europe at the bottom of the global order due to the forced acceleration of crypto capital flight from the continent.

 In 2021, China banned Bitcoin mining, which contributed immensely to the decentralised nature of crypto.
 To date, the Bitcoin monetary network is more robust than it ever was as innovators leave the regime to setup shop in more favourable jurisdictions, bringing a wealth of investment, opportunities and jobs with them.

 Once the bill was rolled back, Paris MP Pierre Person tweeted:

 It seems that reason and common sense prevailed.
-We must continue to defend the principe of technological neutrality.
+We must continue to defend the principle of technological neutrality.
 Europe must remain in the global competition!”